Categories

 Google Chrome, unfortunately, does not show this warning currently.

-It’s too early to tell if they are getting any traffic and how they acquire their traffic, but it is possible that they are mainly promoted through push notifications.
+It’s too early to tell if they are getting any traffic and how they acquire it, but they may be mainly promoted through push notifications.

-For those who are not familiar with push notification scams, these are a type of online scam that involve sending fraudulent or misleading push notifications to a user’s mobile device or web browser.
+For those unfamiliar with push notification scams, these online scams involve sending fraudulent or misleading push notifications to a user’s mobile device or web browser.

-These notifications are designed to look like legitimate alerts from apps or websites that the user has previously interacted with, but actually contain links to malicious websites, fraudulent offers, or phishing pages, such as free-gamms.site.
+These notifications are designed to look like legitimate alerts from apps or websites that the user has previously interacted with but contain links to malicious websites, fraudulent offers, or phishing pages, such as free-gamms.site.

 In the case of free-gamms.site, when we enter the site we see a popup that tells us that